denyse-umwari/denyse-umwari/README.md

 - Javascript and Java frameworks especially React and Spring Boot.

 ## ⚡ Fun fact
-- I actually like reading documentations and novels or any ither kind of publication when I'm free.
+- I actually like reading documentations and novels or any other kind of publication when I'm free.

 ## 🏆 Achievements
 - A certificate at freeCodeCamp.
+- A cerificate from CODE - University of Applied Sciences.

 ---